 Trenton, NJ –-(Ammoland.com)- The foundation of healthy forest ecosystems is regeneration: the act of renewing plants and trees.

-To the lay person, disturbance may appear to be forest destruction, but deliberate doses of fire, disease, insects and other forces provide for varying forest age classes, on which the survival of plant and animal species depend.
+To the layperson, the disturbance may appear to be forest destruction, but deliberate doses of fire, disease, insects, and other forces provide for varying forest age classes, on which the survival of plant and animal species depend.

 Disturbance and regeneration are dynamic processes that occur at different stages and provide for a distribution of age classes within a forest.
 This, in turn, produces biodiversity — a foundation for forest vigor and the health of dependent flora and fauna.